Prestressing in concrete structures

 the creation of internal stresses in a structure to improve its performance such that these stresses counteract the stresses caused by application of a external load.

-Since concrete is durable and strong in compression but weak and susceptible in tension, prestressed concrete improves the performance of the concrete member with regard to it's resistance to tension (i.e. reduce cracking).
-This is beneficial since often a limiting design case of many ordinary reinforced concrete members is cracking in tension.
-So the reason to apply prestressing is quite obvious in terms of the benefits to take advantage of but how is this prestressing effect included in structural analysis/design?
+Since concrete is durable and strong in compression but weak and susceptible in tension to failure, prestressed concrete improves the performance of the concrete member with regard to it's resistance to tension (i.e. to reduce cracking).
+Remember that failure does not always refer to catastrophic failure but can also refer to serviceability (cracking) issues.
+This is beneficial since often a limiting design case (i.e. the serviceability limit state, SLS) of many ordinary reinforced concrete members is cracking in tension.
+It should however also be remembered that both ultimate (ULS) and serviceability (SLS) limit states need to be designed for and prestressing has limited effect in ULS.
+So the reason to apply prestressing is quite obvious in terms of the benefits to take advantage of but the question now becomes how is this prestressing effect included in structural analysis/design?

-Structural engineers include the prestressing effect in our calculations by introducing a effective prestressing force acting on the concrete member.
-The effective prestressing force is defined as:
+Structural engineers include the prestressing effect in our calculations by either introducing a effective prestressing force or considering a tendon force acting on the structural concrete member.
+Firstly, the effective prestressing force is defined as:

 the force in the prestressing steel when the concrete stress at the level of the prestressing steel has the value of zero.

-This force represents the internal stresses (or internal restraint) that originates from the tensioning of the prestressing steel in relation to the concrete.
-Here it is useful to also differentiate between pre- and post-tensioning of structural concrete members.
-The difference is that in pre-tensioned members the prestressing is applied before the concrete has hardened while in post-tensioned members the prestressing is applied by a force after the concrete has already hardened.
+Thus, this force represents the internal stresses (or internal restraint) that originates from the tensioning of the prestressing steel in relation to the stresses felt by the concrete itself.
+At this point in our discussion, it is useful to also differentiate between pre- and post-tensioning of structural concrete members.
+In pre-tensioned members the prestressing is applied before the concrete has hardened while in post-tensioned members the prestressing is applied by a force after the concrete has already hardened.

 the actual force in the prestressing steel for any load case under consideration.